Lisht: South side of el-Lisht: Pyramid of Senusret I

 Senusret I built his pyramid on the southern side of el-Lisht, around a mile south of his father's funerary complex.
 This pyramid, named 'Senusret Looks Down on Both Lands' was also discovered by Gaston Maspero in 1882.
 He was able to identify the owner from objects in the pyramid marked with the pharaoh's name.
 The excavation team found relief blocks, fragments, and small shrines on the site that were consistent with Middle Kingdom art.
-Then in 1894 the site was excavated by archeologists J.E.
+Then in 1894, the site was excavated by archeologists J.E.
 Gautier and G. Jequier who worked there until 1895.
+Many statues of Senusret I were found and are now at the Egyptian Museum in Cairo.
 From 1906 until 1943 a team from the Metropolitan Museum of Art excavated it.
 Later, from 1984 to 1987, further excavation was carried out by Dieter Arnold.

 The pyramid of Senusret I was much larger than that of Amenemhet I. Its base was 105 meters wide, with a height that once reached 61.25 meters tall.
 Although he followed a similar plan to that of his father, architects used a new technique.
-In theory this new technique was supposed to make the pyramid stronger.
+In theory, this new technique was supposed to make the pyramid stronger.
 The architects built outward from a core of coarse limestone blocks filled in with mudbrick and debris, then revetted the central structure with heavy blocks and surrounded it with a smooth casing of white limestone from Tureh.
 This technique continued to be used for much of the Middle Kingdom.